1. Frida Shine

 (see even The story of Björn & Benny)

-Ann Liselott Fredriksson, 21 years old, got married in August 1988 in a little church in Fors outside Eskilstuna.
+Ann Liselott Fredriksson, 21 years old, got married in August 1988 in the Fors church in Eskilstuna.
 Anni-Frid was of course there.
 The other guests were: Benny Andersson, Peter Grönvall and Nanne Nordqvist.
 Liselotte married Charles Geritt Casper, her American boyfriend.
 They had met each other at the college in USA where both studied.
-The wedding dinner and party were held in Sudbyholm outside Eskilsutna - Liselotte's hometown.
+The wedding dinner and party were held in Sudbyholm castle outside Eskilstuna - Liselotte's hometown.
 Liselotte and Charles moved to USA where they would live together until Liselotte's tragic death 10 years later...

 1990